The English Department offers a special major intended to provide institutional support and

 In cases where some courses are unavailable, students should consult with the Director of Undergraduate Studies for possible substitutions.

-For further information, contact the Director of Undergraduate Studies and/or the Artistic Director of the Theatre Program.
+For further information, contact the Director of Undergraduate Studies for Theatre and/or the Artistic Director of the Theatre Program.

 Close this window